vrnavi/dishwasher/README.md

 - Enter `pipenv shell`, `cd sangou`, then `python __init__.py`.
 - Congratulations.

-I will not help you if you wish to use something other than pipenv..
+I will not help you if you wish to use something other than pipenv.